July 7, 2018: I am refreshing the series of blogs for CT in Veterinary Medical with updated information. -RW

 What’s the deal with CT and the number of “slices”?

 You may have overheard a conversation about CT where someone refers to the number of “slices” their particular CT has.
 This is because the higher the number of “slices”, the better the image quality.
 Ultimately, image quality in a CT is determined by the number of channels (aka slices) available in the sensor array.
-Please note that “slices” is a misnomer, because the number of slices really refers to the number of channels in the CT’s sensor array.
+Please note that “slices” is a misnomer that is essentially ‘medical slang’ referring to the number of channels in the CT’s sensor array.

 The more channels a CT sensor array has, the faster it can scan a patient, raw data acquisition also increases and then is processed into higher resolution images.
 The more raw data that acquired, the clearer the image quality.
 A 40 slice CT system can perform a full body scan on a 90 pound Labrador retriever in less than 15 seconds and still produce impeccable image quality.
 This occurs when the operator (aka technologist) is experienced and well-trained in applications and protocols for small animal veterinary medicine.